 Dr. Brite is Fluoride-Free

 We don't believe in putting you and your family's health at risk.
-The concerns of toxicity and dental fluorosis, are why Dr. Brite delivers naturally safe dental care products that provide a gentle yet effective cleansing experience.
+The concerns of toxicity and dental fluorosis, are why Dr. Brite delivers safe toothpaste with natural and organic ingredients that provide a gentle yet effective cleansing experience.

 - Xylitol works to keep bacteria from etching grooves into tooth enamel.

 - Organic Coconut Oilhelps prevents bacteria from sticking to teeth.

 - Organic Neem Seed Oilhas natural antibacterial properties that help prohibit tooth decay.

 To get the most out of your dental care routine floss and brush at least twice a day using theseproper techniques.
 Rinse after meals, make healthy lifestyle choices and visit your dentist regularly for checkups and professional cleanings.

 1. What are the negative effects of fluoride?

 When it comes to early children, fluoride has an impact on their bone and tooth development, as well as on the development of their brains.
 Fluoride exposure during pregnancy and just before delivery may result in poorer cognitive outcomes in the future, according to some research.
 Fluoride levels that exceed a particular threshold are associated with poorer IQ tests.

 2. Why you shouldn't use fluoride toothpaste?